russeljoshmusongeng/PA2_MUSONG_2ECEA/README.md

 In short:

-You make a random 5×5 table → find its average and spread → adjust the numbers so they’re centered at 0 with a spread of 1 → save the result into a file.
+You make a random 5×5 table then find its average and spread then adjust the numbers so they’re centered at 0 with a spread of 1 then save the result into a file.

 #### Problem 2 — Divisible by 3